headspace Rosebud is a voluntary, free and confidential health service for young people aged 12 - 25 in the southern Mornington Peninsula area.

 Making a Complaint Brochure: click HERE

-If you or a young person in your life wants to access headspace Rosebud services, you need to make a referral.
-This can be done in a couple of different ways!
+If you or a young person in your life wants to seek support from headspace Rosebud, this can be done in a couple of different ways!

-First, you can call the headspace Rosebud office on (03) 5925 9464 and talk to our reception staff who will help you out
+First, you can call the headspace Rosebud office on (03) 5925 9464 and talk to our reception staff who will help you out.
+You can also complete the online form below for yourself, family member or friend.

-Step 1 - Complete an online referral form
+Step 1 - Complete an online form to request support

-If you are making a referral for yourself, a family member or friend, click HERE
+If you are seeking support for yourself, a family member or friend, click HERE

 Step 2 - We will contact you

-We will get in contact to discuss your referral.
+We will get in contact to discuss your request.
 Please be patient as this may take a few days

 Step 3 – Working out the next steps